Novak Djokovic beats Nick Kyrgios for 7th Wimbledon title | Sports-Games

 Novak Djokovic waited.
 He waited for Nick Kyrgios to lose focus and lose his way.
 Waited to find the proper read on his foe's big serves.
 Waited until his own level rose to the occasion.

 Djokovic is not bothered by a deficit — in a game, a set, a match.
 He does not mind problem-solving.
 And at Wimbledon, for quite some time now, he does not get defeated.
-Djokovic used his steady brilliance to beat the ace-delivering, trick-shot-hitting Kyrgios 4-6, 6-3, 6-4, 7-6 (3) on Sunday for a fourth consecutive Wimbledon championship and seventh overall.
-The top-seeded Djokovic ran his unbeaten run at the grass-court Grand Slam tournament to 28 matches and raised his career haul to 21 major trophies, breaking a tie with Roger Federer and moving just one behind Rafael Nadal's 22 for the most in the history of men's tennis.
+Djokovic used his steady brilliance to beat the ace-delivering, trick-shot-hitting, constantly chattering Kyrgios 4-6, 6-3, 6-4, 7-6 (3) on Sunday for a fourth consecutive championship at the All England Club and seventh overall.
+“Every single time, it gets more and more meaningful and special,'' the top-seeded Djokovic said.
+“It always has been, and will be, the most special tournament in my heart.
+The one that motivated me and inspired me to start playing tennis in a small little mountain resort in Serbia.”
+He extended his unbeaten run at the grass-court Grand Slam tournament to 28 matches and raised his career haul to 21 major trophies, breaking a tie with Roger Federer and moving just one behind Rafael Nadal's 22 for the most in the history of men's tennis.

 Among men, only Federer, with eight, has won more titles at Wimbledon than Djokovic.
 In the professional era, only Federer was older (by less than a year) than the 35-year-old Djokovic when winning at the All England Club.

-His comeback on a sun-filled afternoon followed those in the quarterfinals, when Djokovic erased a two-set deficit against No. 10 seed Jannik Sinner, and in the semifinals, when No. 9 Cam Norrie grabbed the opening set.
+This comeback on a sun-filled afternoon followed those in the quarterfinals, when Djokovic erased a two-set deficit against No. 10 seed Jannik Sinner, and in the semifinals, when No. 9 Cam Norrie grabbed the opening set.
 In last year's title match at Wimbledon, Djokovic dropped the opening set.
 In the 2019 final, he erased two championship points against Federer.
-There were two particularly key moments Sunday that went Djokovic's way, ones that Kyrgios would not let go as he began engaging in running monologues, shouting at himself or his entourage (which does not include a full-time coach), finding reason to disagree with the chair umpire (and earning a warning for cursing) and chucking a water bottle.
+Kyrgios was terrific at the start Sunday, almost perfect in the first set, with 11 aces before he made a second unforced error.
+Could it last, though?
+There were two particularly key moments, ones that Kyrgios would not let go as he began engaging in running monologues, shouting at himself or his entourage (which does not include a full-time coach), earning a warning for cursing, finding reason to disagree with the chair umpire he fist-bumped before the match, and chucking a water bottle.
 In the second set, with Djokovic serving at 5-3, Kyrgios got to love-40 — a trio of break points.
 But Kyrgios played a couple of casual returns, and Djokovic eventually held.
+When that set ended, Kyrgios waved dismissively toward his box, sat down and dropped his racket to the turf, then groused, to no one in particular: “It was love-40!
+Can it get any bigger or what?!
+Is that big enough for you?!”
 And then, in the third set, with Kyrgios serving at 4-all, 40-love, he again let a seemingly sealed game get away, with Djokovic breaking there.

 The 40th-ranked Kyrgios was trying to become the first unseeded men's champion at Wimbledon since Goran Ivanisevic in 2001.
 Ivanisevic is now Djokovic's coach and was in the Centre Court guest box for the match.

-Kyrgios is a 27-year-old from Australia who never had been past the quarterfinals in 29 previous Grand Slam appearances — and last made it even that far 7 1/2 years ago.
+Kyrgios, the 27-year-old Australian, had never had been past the quarterfinals in 29 previous Grand Slam appearances — and the last time he made it even that far was 7 1/2 years ago.

-In some ways, he stole the show Sunday.
-He tried shots between his legs.
-Hit some with his back to the net.
-Pounded serves at up to 136 mph and produced 30 aces.
-Used an underarm serve, then faked one later.
+Still, his talent is unmistakable.
+But over the years, Kyrgios has drawn more notice for his preference for style over substance on court, his tempestuousness that has earned him ejections and suspensions and his taste for the nightlife.

+During the past two weeks alone, Kyrgios racked up $14,000 in fines — one for spitting at a heckling spectator after a first-round victory, another for cursing during a wildly contentious win against No. 4 seed Stefanos Tsitsipas in the third round — and caught flack for wearing a red hat and sneakers before or after matches at a place where all-white clothing is mandated.
+Word also emerged that he is due in court in Australia to face an assault allegation.
+On Sunday, Kyrgios tried shots between his legs, hit some with his back to the net, pounded serves at up to 136 mph and produced 30 aces.
+He used an underarm serve, then faked one later.
+For all of the significant records and other factoids logged in the 560-page Wimbledon Compendium — including categories such as “ambidextrous players” or “runners-up who wore glasses in a final” — no mention is made of “underarm serves in a gentleman's final,” but it seems safe to say that was a first.
+Perhaps, in some ways, it would have been fitting for such a unique player to emerge as the champion at such a unique Wimbledon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)